How to edit your digital photos to look like film

 Edited using The Archetype Process Kodak Tri-X Normal profile.
 Daniel Kim Photography

-Tips to edit pictures to look like film
+Tips to edit to look like film

 When testing film, it’s important to make sure the shooting conditions you’re experimenting in match those you’ll likely be working in.
-“The biggest thing a photographer can do to recreate the look of film scans is to shoot the same way or in a similar way that they would shoot film,” Stockel shares.
-“More specifically, shoot in the same amount and quality of light.”
+“The biggest thing a photographer can do to recreate the look of film scans is to shoot the way or in a similar way that they would shoot film,” Stockel shares.
+“More specifically, shoot in the same amount and quality of .”

 Another thing he recommends is to understand that a film stock doesn’t have a predefined “look.”
 Depending on how it’s shot, a film stock can produce a wide range of results.
 TAP’s profiles are meant to give photographers leeway to any of the diverse options possible.
 Applying a profile or preset will put you in the ballpark of where you want to be, but then it’s up to you to dial in the settings to get the exact look you’re after.